Childhood and Education Journey of Bill Gates in Timeline

 In 1972, at the age of 17, Bill Gates served as a congressional page in the House of Representatives.

-In 1973, Bill Gates graduated from Lakeside School as a national merit scholar and enrolled at Harvard College in the autumn of 1973.
-He scored 1590 out of 1600 on the Scholastic Aptitude Tests (SAT).
+In 1973, Bill Gates graduated from Lakeside School as a national merit scholar and enrolled at Harvard College.

-In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS in Albuquerque.
+In November 1975, Bill Gates took a leave of absence from Harvard to work with Paul Allen at MITS, where they developed Altair BASIC.

-In 1977, Steve Ballmer, who would later become the President of Microsoft, graduated from Harvard University.
-The Maxwell Dworkin Laboratory at Harvard's School of Engineering and Applied Sciences is named after the mothers of both Gates and Ballmer.
+In 1977 Steve Ballmer, then President of Microsoft, graduated from Harvard.
+The Maxwell Dworkin Laboratory of the Harvard John A. Paulson School of Engineering and Applied Sciences is named after the mothers of both Gates and Ballmer.

 1983: Allen Leaves Microsoft

-In early 1983, Paul Allen left Microsoft after receiving a Hodgkin lymphoma diagnosis, effectively ending his formal business partnership with Bill Gates.
+In early 1983, Paul Allen left Microsoft after being diagnosed with Hodgkin lymphoma, effectively ending the formal business partnership with Bill Gates.

 1993: Engagement to Melinda French

-After dating for six years, Bill Gates and Melinda French became engaged in 1993.
+In 1993, Bill Gates and Melinda French became engaged after dating for six years.

 January 1, 1994: Marriage to Melinda French

-On January 1, 1994, Bill Gates married Melinda French at the Manele Golf Course on the Hawaiian Island of Lānaʻi.
+On January 1, 1994, Bill Gates and Melinda French married at the Manele Golf Course on the Hawaiian Island of Lānaʻi.

-1994: Gates Creates the William H. Gates Foundation
+1994: Creation of the William H. Gates Foundation

 1994: Purchase of the Codex Leicester